Trouble in Dreams: Critical reception and legacy

 Trouble in Dreams received largely positive reviews from contemporary music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 78, based on 31 reviews, which indicates "generally favorable reviews".

 Rolling Stone magazine awarded the album 4/5, noting the band's debt to early-Seventies Glam rock – T.Rex and David Bowie in particular – and praising Bejar for "filter[ing] his cribbing through an indie rocker's sense of humor and a poet's love of language."
-Pitchfork Media critic William Bowers awarded the album 7.7/10 amid mixed praise, contending that "the act's longevity had begun to work against the initial reasons for fan excitement – what were once singular eccentricities now have become anticipatable," but arguing that the "album succeeds despite itself," praising its performance and "spirit," and ultimately concluding that Bejar is an "untouchable wizard."
+Pitchfork critic William Bowers awarded the album 7.7/10 amid mixed praise, contending that "the act's longevity had begun to work against the initial reasons for fan excitement – what were once singular eccentricities now have become anticipatable," but arguing that the "album succeeds despite itself," praising its performance and "spirit," and ultimately concluding that Bejar is an "untouchable wizard."

 In a 2016 interview with Bejar, SPIN Magazine's Kyle McGovern described the album as "undersold and sort of forgotten because it came out in between these career peaks" of Destroyer's Rubies and Kaputt.
 Bejar responded that while the album "probably [has] my favorite lyric sheet of almost any Destroyer album... singing-wise and musically, there's something not nailed about it.
 Probably because it did exist in this interim time where I was writing very dense, imagistic songs.
 I was already leaning towards a Kaputt style of singing that was softer and more thoughtful — less drunken and edgy."